Free-IAM/freeiam/docs/examples/ldap_dn.rst

 Comparisons
 -----------

-Comparisions can be done, please respect the notes above about the limits of comparing.
+Comparisons can be done, please respect the notes above about the limits of comparing.

 .. code-block:: pycon